 ecl packagemap add Calls the packagemap add command Actions add Adds a package map to the target cluster Arguments target The target to associate the package map with filename The name of the file containing package map information. daliip= IP address or hostname of the remote Dali to use for logical file lookups Options -O,overwrite Whether to overwrite existing information - true if present -A,activate Activates package map allow-foreign Specifies to allow the use of foreign files.
-If a package map references foreign files and this is not enabled, package map add will fail. pmid= <packagemapid></packagemapid> id of package map - defaults to filename if not specified -v,verbose Output additional tracing information -s,server The IP Address or hostname of ESP server running ECL Watch services port The ECL Watch services port (Default is 8010) -ssl Use SSL to secure the connection to the server. -u,username The username (if necessary) -pw,password The password (if necessary) wait-connect= <ms></ms> Timeout while connecting to server (in milliseconds) wait-read= <secs></secs> Timeout while reading from socket (in seconds)

-ecl packagemap delete

-ecl packagemap delete [options] <target><packagemap>

-ecl packagemap delete roxie mypackagemap

-ecl packagemap delete Calls the packagemap delete command Actions delete Deletes a package map Options -v,verbose Output additional tracing information -s,server The IP Address or hostname of ESP server running ECL Watch services port The ECL Watch services port (Default is 8010) -ssl Use SSL to secure the connection to the server. -u,username The username (if necessary) -pw,password The password (if necessary) wait-connect= <ms></ms> Timeout while connecting to server (in milliseconds) wait-read= <secs></secs> Timeout while reading from socket (in seconds)
+If a package map references foreign files and this is not enabled, package map add will fail. pmid= <packagemapid></packagemapid> id of package map - defaults to filename if not specified -v,verbose Output additional tracing information -s,server The IP Address or hostname of ESP server running ECL Watch services port The ECL Watch services port (Default is 8010) -ssl Use SSL to secure the connection to the server. -u,username The username (if necessary) -pw,password The password (if necessary) wait-connect= <ms></ms> Timeout while connecting to server (in milliseconds) wait-read= <secs></secs> Timeout while reading from socket (in seconds) DFU Options dfu-copy Use DFU to copy files during deployment, not on Roxie in the background dfu-queue The DFU Queue to use when doing a DFU copy dfu-wait The amount of time in seconds to wait for the DFU copy to complete (if neither only-copy-files orstop-if-files-copied are specified).
+Default is 1800 (30 minutes) dfu-overwrite Specifies that DFU copy command should overwrite physical files that are already on disk. only-copy-files Copy the files needed for the query, but don't publish the query stop-if-files-copied If all files already exist, publish the query.
+Otherwise, copy the files needed for the query, but don't publish the query ecl packagemap delete ecl packagemap delete [options] <target><packagemap> ecl packagemap delete roxie mypackagemap ecl packagemap delete Calls the packagemap delete command Actions delete Deletes a package map Options -v,verbose Output additional tracing information -s,server The IP Address or hostname of ESP server running ECL Watch services port The ECL Watch services port (Default is 8010) -ssl Use SSL to secure the connection to the server. -u,username The username (if necessary) -pw,password The password (if necessary) wait-connect= <ms></ms> Timeout while connecting to server (in milliseconds) wait-read= <secs></secs> Timeout while reading from socket (in seconds)